rkirov/blog/content/posts/lean1.md

 As such, this post will be most useful for people with a similar background as mine.
 A quick summary of where I am as I begin this journey:

 - formally trained as a mathematician up to the PhD level.
 I successfully passed my qual exams and defended my PhD.
 I am most familiar with algebra, number theory, and combinatorics subfields.
-- failed to become a research mathematician after one year of postdoc, and in the last 15 years, I have worked as a software engineer.
+- failed to become a research mathematician after one year of postdoc.
+In the last 15 years, I have worked as a software engineer, mostly in web front-end.
 - a deep interest in programming languages and worked briefly with compilers and PL tools - specifically in JavaScript and TypeScript and toyed around with 20+ languages.
 - not studied PL theory, type theory, logic, or mathematical foundations (though have read bits and pieces.)

 One curious consequence of formalization is that most mathematicians do not care about foundations and the fuzziness of informal mathematics lets them get away with it.
 But when working on the formalization of mathematics, one has to deal a bit more seriously with foundations basically from day one.
 So my lack of formal CS Type Theory/Mathematics Foundations knowledge is slowing down my learning of Lean somewhat, but then again a good way to learn more about those.

-Kind of ironically, math and programming do meet eventually and become the "same thing" (Curry-Howard isomorphism), but the level at which they meet goes through less popular areas each.
+Math and programming do meet eventually and become the "same thing" (Curry-Howard isomorphism), but ironically the level at which they meet goes through less popular areas each.
 For math, it is axiomatic foundations and for programming it is FP and dependent type theory.
-So despite spending 20+ years combined on math and programming, I still only have roughly ~70% of the prerequisites needed to even begin understanding the formalization of mathematics.
+So despite spending 20+ years combined on math and programming, I still only have roughly ~70% of the prerequisites needed to even begin understanding formalization of mathematics.

 An analogy I was toying with in my head is if I want to engage with a classic foreign language book like [I_Ching](https://en.wikipedia.org/wiki/I_Ching) one needs to know: